 - 600 Dale Earnhardt Blvd.
 Kannapolis, NC 28081

-Located next to the North Carolina Music Hall of Fame is the Curb Motorsports Museum that is also free.
+Located next to the North Carolina Music Hall of Fame is the Curb Motorsports Museum which is also free.

-Mike Curb, the museum’s owner, is also the owner of the leading country music record label in the country.
+Mike Curb, the museum’s owner, also owns the leading country music record label in the country.
 I thought that was pretty cool too!

 Current artists under the Curb label include Wynonna Judd, Tim McGraw, Hank Williams, Jr., and Lyle Lovett.